Voluntary aided school: History

 The Catholic Church chose to retain control of all of its schools, while more than half of Church of England schools became voluntary controlled.
 The state contribution to capital works for voluntary aided schools was originally 50%.
 It was increased to 75% by the Education Act 1959, and is now 90%.

+Education Act 1975

-By the 1970s, most local authorities were in the final stages of reorganising secondary education along comprehensive lines.
+By the mid-1970s, under Harold Wilson's second Labour government, most local authorities were in the final stages of reorganising secondary education along comprehensive lines.

 The Roman Catholic hierarchy supported this change.
 Some non-Catholic voluntary aided grammar schools opposed it.
 Local authorities could not compel voluntary aided schools to change any aspect of their admissions, but they could submit a proposal to the Minister to cease to maintain a school.
 This was done in cases where the local authority and school could not agree.
-Some of these schools became independent schools:
+Some of these schools became private schools:

-Direct grant status was abolished at the same time and over forty such schools, almost all Roman Catholic, converted to voluntary aided status.
+Direct grant status was abolished at the same time and over 40 such schools, almost all Roman Catholic, converted to voluntary aided status.
 Many voluntary aided schools converted to grant-maintained status in the late 1980s, generally reverting to voluntary aided status when grant-maintained status was abolished in 1998.
 A few formerly independent faith schools that had become grant-maintained in the early 1990s also converted to voluntary aided status at that time.

 By 2008, within the maintained sector in England, approximately 22% of primary schools and 17% of secondary schools were voluntary aided, including all of the Roman Catholic schools and the schools of non-Christian faiths.

 Almost all voluntary aided primary schools and 93% of voluntary aided secondary schools were linked to a religious body, usually either the Church of England or the Catholic Church, with a minority of other faiths.

-In November 2012, the interpretation of the Education Act 2011, which appeared to prioritise the creation of academies over maintained schools, was tested by a judicial review, which upheld the decision of the London Borough of Richmond upon Thames to establish voluntary aided schools, St. Richard Reynolds Catholic College, without first seeking proposals for an academy.
+In November 2012, the interpretation of the Education Act 2011, which appeared to prioritise the creation of academies over maintained schools, was tested by a judicial review, which upheld the decision of the London Borough of Richmond upon Thames to establish voluntary aided schools, St Richard Reynolds Catholic College, without first seeking proposals for an academy.